2i2c-org/team-compass/communication/strategy.md

 - **Mailing list**: For calls to action, major announcements and summaries, and links to collections of blog posts and other resources.
 See [](mailinglist:topics) for more details.
 - **Blog posts**: For ongoing updates about what we're up to and thinking about.
 Can be short or long, and as frequent as we like.
 More content is better, do not feel too stressed about getting it perfect!
 See [](blog:topics) for more details.
-- **Social media**: For signal-boosting the above things and advertising other major activities in 2i2c.
-We generally don't engage in social media conversation (due to resource constraints, not out of policy).
+- **Social media**: For signal-boosting the above things and advertising other major activities in 2i2c as well as our team members.
+See [](socialmedia:topics) for more details.

 ## Goals in communications